What is the issue?

 Labelling of consignments (concerns primarily postal traffic)

-The parcel must be clearly and unambiguously labelled so that it is clear whether import tax has to be invoiced to the mail-order company or the recipient.
-It is essential to include the name and address of the mail-order company and its VAT number on the address label.
+The parcel must be unambiguously labelled so that it is clear whether import tax has to be invoiced to the mail-order company or the recipient.
+It is essential for the name and VAT number of the mail-order company to be included on the address label.
 In addition, a VAT-compliant invoice or a pro forma invoice (Art.
 26 of the VATA) stating the domestic tax must be affixed to the parcel.

 On CN 22/23 postal consignments has to be affixed in addition an address label (name und VAT number of the mail-order company) and a pro forma invoice including Swiss VAT.